fnk0/MagicBall/step3.md

 ##### So...
 What is onCreate?

-You probably have noticed that your Activity has a **onCreate** method right?
+You probably have noticed that your Activity has an **onCreate** method right?
 So if we compared this with regular java the onCreate would be the **main** function of that activity.

 When the system starts the activity the first thing called is onCreate.
 This is where our initialization code will happen.
-As opposite to a command line Java program where it executes and them terminates the program unless specified an Android activity will launch (execute) and wait for user input (i.e. user touch somewhere, shake, type, etc..)
+As opposite to a command line Java program where it executes and them terminates the program unless specified an Android activity will launch (execute) and wait for user input (i.e. user touching somewhere, shake, type, etc..)

 ##### Declaring [Instance Variables](https://en.wikipedia.org/wiki/Instance_variable)